29-year Rochester police veteran killed, another officer hurt in shooting ambush - NewsBreak

 ROCHESTER, N.Y.
 (WROC) — A Rochester police officer was killed and another injured in what investigators called an ambush shooting Thursday night.

-Rochester Police Chief David Smith said Officer Anthony Mazurkiewicz, a 29-year veteran of the RPD, was killed in the line of duty along Bauman Street Thursday.
+Rochester Police Chief David Smith said Officer Anthony Mazurkiewicz, a 29-year veteran of the RPD, was killed in the line of duty in that shooting along Bauman Street.

-Police say Officer Mazurkiewicz and his partner, Officer Sino Seng were patrolling in the area of Bauman Street around 9:15 p.m. when at least one male approached them and opened fire.
+According to investigators Officer Mazurkiewicz and his partner, Officer Sino Seng were patrolling in the area around 9:15 p.m. when at least one male approached them and opened fire.

-Seng was shot in the lower body and is expected to survive.

 “I was asked by a reporter, how dangerous is it out there for the officers of the Rochester Police Department?
 Every day, the men and women of this department leave their home, not knowing if they will return home at the end of their shift,” Chief Smith said during a Friday morning press conference with tears in his eyes.